Fannie Mae Property Types: What Every Borrower Needs to Know About Primary, Second, & Investment Properties

 Why Does Property Type Matter?

-In order to keep risk low while providing support for the real estate market, Fannie Mae provides different terms and conditions for each type of real estate.
+In order to keep risk low while providing support for the real estate market, Fannie Mae provides different terms and conditions for each type of property.
 For example, the allowable loan-to-value (LTV) ratio is adjusted with each property type.
 The type that has the highest available LTV is a principle residence, which has a 97% maximum LTV on fixed-rate mortgages.
 This essentially means you can borrow up to 97% of the property value and will only need a 3% downpayment.
 The lowest is cash-out refinancing for a multiunit property (up to four units), which has a maximum LTV of only 70%, meaning you’ll have to generate the remaining 30%.

 To see specifics on how property type affects the loan, see Fannie Mae’s Eligibility Matrix.

-The first, and probably the most common type of home that Fannie Mae works with, is the principle residence.
+The first, and probably the most common type of home that Fannie Mae works with, is the primary residence.
 Simply put, this is the home you live in, so if you’re a typical homeowner who lives in the house with your family, and you don’t split your time between another home, defining your property as a principle residence should be straightforward.

 However, if you own multiple homes, there may be complexities in determining which location is your primary residence.
 As Fannie Mae says, this is the “property that the borrower occupies as his or her primary residence.”
 That may not be extremely helpful, but there are conditions that determines whether a residence is a principle residence even when the borrower is not occupying the property.